 - A direct personal response from an institution (e.g. an apology)

-If you have questions about your eligibility for the National Redress Scheme, please contact
+For information about the National Redress Scheme, please go to

 The UCA's response to the Royal Commission

 President Dr Deidre Palmer has affirmed the Uniting Church’s commitment to the National Redress Scheme and acknowledged the pain caused for survivors.

 “For anyone who was abused in the care of the Uniting Church, in our churches, schools or agencies, I’d again like to apologise sincerely.
 I am truly sorry that we didn’t protect and care for you in accordance with our Christian values,” said Dr Palmer.

 “Please be assured that we are working to make amends and to ensure that our Church has a strong and robust culture of child safety that empowers children and adults in our care.”